NoShx0w/pam-research/README.md

 - seam relationships
 - basin and transition structure

-—not if they merely look similar in raw coordinates.
+not if they merely look similar in raw coordinates.

 ---